chmod777-R/PHP-DS/README.md

 * On the interface

 What is the interface?
 The concept of an interface is not limited to graphical interfaces.
-Although graphical interfaces make the end user's work easier, it is inadequate for "intermediate elaman" which is a new concept today.
+Although graphical interfaces make the end user's work easier, it is inadequate for **"intermediate"** members which is a new concept today.
 Araelemenlar, one of the users who like the end users who use the program one click above; a class that is one click away from code generators.
 Araelemenlar uses the code producers' products to address the end user.
 Wordpress is a code generator.
 One person who uses WordPress methods when preparing a template for Wordpress is Araeleman.
-At this point, the code generators are separate from the graphical interfaces for the intermediate elements, so that their products are more demanding; we need an interface development.
-With its interfaces, it can reach intermediate members from all walks of life, and ultimately reach the end user.
+At this point, the code generators are separate from the graphical interfaces for the **intermediate** members, so that their products are more demanding; we need an interface development.
+With its interfaces, it can reach **intermediate** members from all walks of life, and ultimately reach the end user.